| SOCIAL CIRCLES- PERSONAL

 okay to sit on their lap, etc. Explain the sort of behavior that

+you feel is appropriate with these people.
 Next draw an even larger circle around the child's

 and the family circle.
 Label this circle “friends & neighbors